menicgiulia/CPIExtract/README.md

 entity but rather scattered across multiple institutions, each maintaining databases with different formats.
 Extracting information from these multiple sources remains challenging due to data heterogeneity.

-C-PIE interactively extracts, filters and harmonizes CPI data from 9 databases, providing the output in tabular format (csv).\
+CPIExtract interactively extracts, filters and harmonizes CPI data from 9 databases, providing the output in tabular format (csv).\
 The package provides two separate pipelines:
 - Comp2Prot: Extract protein target interactions for compounds provided as input
 - Prot2Comp: Extract compound interactions for proteins provided as input